luantruong/promised-mongo/README.md

 ## Database commands

-With promised-mongo you can run database commands just like with the mongo shell using `db.runCommand()`
+With promised-mongodb you can run database commands just like with the mongo shell using `db.runCommand()`

 ```js
 db.runCommand({ping:1}).then(function(res) {